churslic/rshell/README.md

 2. bin/rshell

 *Bugs/Limitations/Issues*
 1. This project so far does not support the use of conditionals.
+Any form of ; && or || will result in an error.